JessicaBarclay/CV/README.md

 #### Team player

   As a Photographer at Noble Studios I created work for advertising, e-commerce and the web, working closely with designers and marketing teams.
   It was a productive working environment where communication was a key value expected from every team member.

-  On a daily basis I would discuss the details of briefs with clientele, explaining the technical aspects of the photography and addressing any ongoing changes.
+I would discuss the details of creative briefs with clientele, explaining the technical aspects of the photography and addressing any ongoing changes.

 #### Technical ability